List of Cars characters: Francesco Bernoulli

 Francesco Bernoulli (voiced by John Turturro in the film and Cars 2: The Video Game and Roger Craig Smith in Kinect Rush: A Disney-Pixar Adventure and Disney Infinity) is an Italian open-wheeled race car based on the 2009 Ferrari F60 who serves as Lightning's primary racing rival in the World Grand Prix.
-Unlike Chick Hicks in Cars, Francesco redeems himself in the end and becomes a friend of McQueen's.
+Francesco eventually reconciles with McQueen.
 His racing league is based on Formula One and he is painted in the colors of the Italian flag.
 His surname comes from the Bernoulli-principle, an important principle in fluid dynamics.

 Tomber

 Tomber (voiced by Michel Michelis) is a French three-wheeled car who runs a black market auto parts dealer, and is Finn McMissile's underground informant.
 He is based on the Reliant Regal three-wheeler, with a few added features including the headlights of a Citroën Ami.

 Celine Dephare

 Celine Dephare is an old sports car resembling an Alfa Romeo Spider who works as a headlight vendor at the Marché Aux Pièces market in Paris, France.
-Unlike all the other characters, Celine's eyes are in her headlights and her windows are fully transparent.
+Unlike all the other characters, Celine's eyes are in her headlights and her windows are fully transparent, a reference to common cartoon depictions of anthropomorphic cars.